3 surprising myths about alcohol

 Don’t be fooled by these alcohol misconceptions.

 From cracking open a beer at a backyard barbecue to sipping a glass of wine before bed, alcohol can often be a shortcut to socializing or winding down.
-For many Americans, alcohol use is an increasing problem — and it’s the fourth leading preventable cause of death in the United States.
+For many Americans, excessive alcohol use is an increasing problem — and it’s a leading preventable cause of death in the United States.
 During Alcohol Awareness Month, we’re sharing some surprising myths about alcohol use to help you think before you drink.

 1